-Organically, misspellings aren’t a good search strategy.
+Organically, misspellings aren’t a good search engine optimization strategy.
 From a paid perspective, however, misspellings may be helpful.
 Why?
 Because Google AdWords allows exact-match bidding.
 If you create exact-match bid ads that contain intentionally misspelled keywords (including brand names and proper nouns), you have a good chance of gaining impressions and click-throughs for that misspelled keyword.

 A step-by-step process for performing your own topic research